 As I said over a year ago: “People with ME are not the problem.
 The failure of the research and medical enterprise to take care of people with ME is the problem.”
 Anyone who repeats the pathetic stereotype that people with ME are to blame for the lack of funding and/or interested researchers needs to sit down and be quiet.
 It is offensive.
 It is a distraction.

 This leads to my strategic question: Given that NIH funding decreased by

 17% 10% 8.6% in 2018, how should we respond?

 Some advocates will say we should continue the thanks and positive reinforcement approach.
 This strategy relies on the fact that, even with the

-17% 10% decrease, $11.6 $12.6 million is better than any year’s funding prior to 2017.
+17% 10% decrease, $11.6 $12.6 $12.7 million is better than any year’s funding except 2017.
 SMCI and #MEAction have seats on the NINDS Working Group.
 NIH representatives have admitted in public that ME/CFS is a real disease and needs more funding.
 We have at least a few allies on the NIH campus.
 This approach says we should cooperate and be patient.

 Confrontation and protest, the counter-strategy to cooperation, relies on different facts.
 Chief among them is the glacial pace of change.
 The research center money was awarded two years after Dr. Collins promised to ramp up funding.
 It has been three years since Dr. Collins said, “Give us a chance,” and funding has fallen

 17% 10% 8.6% below the high water mark of 2017.